 How do I submit Form W-9S to ACHS?

 If you need to provide or update your social security number, please contact the Registrar's Office at 800-487-8839 or via email to email@example.com to request the form be sent to you via secure electronic transmission.

 The Social Security Number (SSN) on my form is missing or incorrect.
 How do I change that?

 The student’s information that is presented on the 1098-T form is the information that the student has provided to ACHS.
-If the SSN is missing or incorrect, the student should complete the Form W-9S form (www.irs.gov) and return it to the Registrar's Office.
+If the SSN is missing or incorrect, the student should contact the Registrar to complete a new Forms W-9S.
 Please do not email this form unless it is password-protected.

 I don't have a Social Security Number, but have an Individual Taxpayer Identification Number (ITTN) instead.
 What should I do?

 You may complete an IRS form W-9S which can be obtained from the IRS website, www.irs.gov.
-Turn the completed form into the Registrar's Office and your information will be updated on the 1098-T form.
+Please contact the Registrar to complete a new Forms W-9S.
 Please do not email this form unless it is password-protected.

 What are qualified education expenses?